BDXH-FY24/GIT-FY24/README.md

 just try if it works without git add and commit.

-git pull to update local repository with github's repository
+### git pull to update local repository with github's repository
+change read for the 7th time